SymfonyCasts/symfony7/sfcasts/outline.md

 - Explain the `APP_ENV` env var
 - Explain `when@test` e.g. on the same `framework.yaml` config file
 - Also mention `config/packages/{env}` dir
+   and you can see how/why this works in `MicroKernelTrait`, which our `App\Kernel`uses.
 - Show env-specific routing, e.g. `config/routes/web_profiler.yaml`

 ## prod environment